Massaponax, Virginia

-Massaponax is an unincorporated community of Spotsylvania County, Virginia.
+Massaponax is an unincorporated community of Spotsylvania County, Virginia, United States.
 The name Massaponax comes from a native American village that existed before and during the early colonization of Virginia.
 It means "corn as tall as man".

 Geography

 Massaponax is located just east of Spotsylvania Courthouse and approximately 4.5 miles south of the Four Mile Fork area.

 Massaponax Creek is a stream located 4.8 miles from Fredericksburg Virginia.
-It is located near Ruffians pond and runs almost parallel west to east below Fredericksburg.
+It is located near Ruffins Pond and runs almost parallel west to east below Fredericksburg.

 Massaponax Creek is a popular local spot for fishing.
 The most popular species caught here are Largemouth bass, Blue catfish, and Snakehead.

 Massaponax Creek Trail is a 1.6 mile trail located in Loriella Park.

 Ni River Trail is located across the street from Massaponax High School.
 It features a pond and nature walking trails and is a great location to view wildlife.

 Demographics

 Massaponax is a suburban community (based on population density) located in Fredericksburg, Virginia.
 Neighborhoods in Massaponax include Lee's Park, South Oaks, Lancaster Gates, Fox Point, Crown Grant, and others.

 Massaponax is a very diverse community.

 It is the site of historic Massaponax Baptist Church.